-Does anyone vet what employee volunteers say in their profile?
+Does anyone vet the volunteers and what they say in their profile?

 We take it on trust they have been honest about their skills and experience.
 There are also legal terms and conditions that they must agree to before registration.
-If we become aware that what they say is not accurate, we will remove the volunteers from the system.
+If we become aware that what they say is not accurate, or if the volunteer behaves in an inappropriate manner, we will remove the volunteers from the system.